jeff-hykin/video_labeller/roadmap.md

-- get a sufficient amount of space for the back/next buttons
+- fix the relative positioning.
 - save to the new JSON file on pressing next/back